Skip to main content

 Source-capture checklist

-Use this checklist before treating a website page as organized evidence.
+Use this checklist before you rely on a web page as a source.

 • Is the exact URL the source you need rather than a broad homepage?